 11.6 If you or the User(s) is in doubt whether a communication or request from us is genuine, you should contact our Support Team at firstname.lastname@example.org If it is suspected that the Business Account has been accessed by someone else, or that any of the Security Details, debit card or Mobile Device has been lost or stolen, you should report the incident to the relevant authorities and report the incident.

 11.7 If you or the User(s) identify fraud or any security threats on your Business Account, you should notify us immediately by contacting our Support Team at email@example.com

 11.8 The Security Details are used in the following way:

-The Password is used in conjunction with the Business ID and email address to sign into the application;
+The Password is used in conjunction with the Business ID and email address to sign into the Web Application;

 The Access Code is used to authorise some actions;

-In addition, 2 factor authentication is required for some actions;
+2 factor authentication is used to authorise some actions;

-Your debit card PIN is used to authorise card transactions.
+Your debit card PIN is used to authorise some card transactions;